mpiniarski/fcgi-http-server/README.md

     You have to provide at least _--fcgi-port_ option for server to start.
 It will run on default options.

 ## FCGI app ##
-This repository contains a FCGI applicaton implemented in Python web microframework: Flask.
+This repository contains a FCGI applicaton implemented in Python web microframework - Flask.
 It can be used to test the server.
 It runs on localhost:8887.

-## Future features ##
-1. Support for serving static content.
-2. Configuration of routing for static and dynamic (FCGI) content.
-3. Support for timeout of server response.
-4. Support for server concurrency.